 - Made with top-notch select woods and materials plus great workmanship

 - Durable; makes a great investment that will last for many years

 - Quite an expensive guitar for beginners

 Ask any expert guitars players about their most recommended acoustic guitar for beginners and they would tell you the same thing it’s the Yamaha FG800.

-Yamaha’s FG series is their best guitar product lines and it wouldn’t be that way for no reason.
-What makes this a good beginner guitar is its straightforward sound and superb durability(after all, it’s Yamaha).
+Yamaha’s FG series one of their top-of-the-line products and it wouldn’t be that way for no reason.
+What makes this a good guitar is its straightforward sound and superb durability(after all, it’s Yamaha).

 The Yamaha FG800 is made from the same from standard wood materials you will see in other guitars.
-It features a solid sitka spruce top, nato back and sides, rosewood fingerboard and bridge, die cast tuners and comes in a natural finish.
+It features a top solid sitka spruce top, nato back and sides, rosewood bridge, die cast tuners and comes in a natural finish.

-Yamaha has always been known to produce high-quality and durable guitars.
+Yamaha has always been known to produce high-quality and durable acoustic guitars for beginners.
 The brand is almost synonymous to being a long-lasting brand.
 Major improvements were done in the new FG800 which makes it more durable for surprisingly exact the same price.
 Not bad, huh?